rajandangi/docs.rajandangi.com.np/docs/react/lets-get-classy.md

 - `super()` is a reference to the parent class constructor (`React.Component`).
 - If we want to use `this.props` or `this` keyword inside the constructor, we need to pass props to `super()`.

-**Note:**
+!!! note
     - Loading a functional component means invoking/mounting that function.
     - Loading a class-based component means creating an instance of the class.

 ## Creating State Variables in Class-Based Components